dgolovin-dev/article-unity3d-di/docs/index.md

 }
 ```

-2. Search and binding in `AsteroidManager`:
+2. Locating and binding in the `AsteroidManager`:

 ```C#
   public class AsteroidManager : MonoBehaviour {